BUILDING THE SME BRAND ON LINKEDIN- Sugar Cosmetics

 In responding to these questions, we decided to look at how brands (SME) are using Linkedin and what are the good success stories out there.
 B2C as well as B2B.

 This week, we are looking at Sugar Cosmetics.
 Sugar Cosmetics was founded in 2012 by Indian Institute of Management-Ahmedabad graduates Kaushik Mukherjee and Vineeta Singh, as an online brand for women's cosmetics.
+A brand that has grown in the face of industry Goliaths by using an astute digital marketing strategy as part of its consumer connect journey.

 Our post BUILDING THE SME BRAND ON LINKEDIN talks of general rules on how Linkedin can be used effectively, this post focuses on Sugar and the Cosmetics category.